ilyavy/lingualeo-book-reading-assistant/README.md

 ## Project's structure
 ```
 ├── src/main      # source-set of the appliaction
-├── src/perf    # source-set of the performance benchmark, measures the speed of work of different book text parsers
+├── src/perf      # source-set of the performance benchmark
+├── book-samples  # books samples
 ```